traktion/AntTP/README.md

   - [x] Enable directory listing in HTML (default)
   - [x] Enable directory listing with JSON (using `accept` header)
   - [x] Enable multiple file uploads as multipart form data
-    - Creates an archive, adds the files, then uploads to Autonomi
-    - Async operation, with POST for data and GET for status checks
 - [x] Caching
   - [x] Cache immutable archive indexes to disk to reduce lookups to Autonomi
   - [x] Set response headers to encourage long term caching of XOR data